-The BlendFlex Model as a Delivery Strategy for Courses with Face-to-Face Components in Fall 2020
+The BlendFlex Model as a Delivery Strategy for Courses with Face-to-Face Components

 We expect that the 2020-2021 academic year will require a significant amount of flexibility on the part of both faculty and students.
 The BlendFlex delivery model, as described here, is intended to offer the maximum flexibility possible to accommodate a variety of shifting scenarios without compromising UCF’s high academic quality expectations.